-The term of office for a Trustee is two (2) years, and a maximum of three (3) consecutive terms may be served.
-Trustees seeking re-election for a consecutive two-year term are identified by the ABoT and must be re-elected by the membership as part of the candidate slate.
+The term of office for a Trustee is two (2) years and a maximum of three (3) consecutive terms may be served.
+Trustees seeking re-election for a consecutive two-year term must be re-elected by the membership as part of the candidate slate.
 Trustees shall assume office at the commencement of the fiscal year immediately following their election and shall hold office for the term for which he or she is elected.
 Typically, terms of office begin January 1.